zhuren314/task1-syscalls/README.md

 *For Rust users:* You can use `asm!()` from rust nightly ([docs](https://doc.rust-lang.org/nightly/unstable-book/library-features/asm.html)).

+Our CI system also has rust nightly installed.
+It is accessible via `cargo +nightly build`.

 ## Task 1.3

 Write a program that traces the system calls performed by another program.